 But why is it, that I never wear bright coloured clothes?

 • It doesn’t match my soul.
 If only my soul was fuchsia pink or vibrant orange, there is a possibility that this post wouldn’t have existed but since it’s not, here we are…

 • It’s not artistic.
 Just ask yourself this one question, how many poets have been seen rocking fluorescent green?

-• I do not get out of my house to brighten your day.
-And anyone who thinks I should wear bright colours to spread positive vibes can stfu.
+• I do not get out of my house to brighten your day and anyone who thinks otherwise, can stfu.
+Besides, there are enough people in the world to spread positive vibes.

-• I really don’t need bright colours to make me stand out in a crowd.
+• I really don’t need bright colours to make me stand out in a social gathering.
 My mouth does that job quite well.
 The last thing I need is a ton of more attention.

 • I feel entirely out of place whenever I try bright colours…

 One time, I had to attend a grand party -a friend’s 13th birthday, for which my mum bought me a bright pink dress.
 I absolutely loved it.
 I wore the dress for the first time in pure joy! (and probably looking just as excited as Nemo was for his first day of school).